 You don't need us to tell you that going on 'Love Island' is a huge money-making opportunity.
 While they may only earn about £250 a week in the Villa, Islanders who enjoy a significant stint on the show generally rake in the dosh in the following months and up to a year after the show, with some of the more successful contestants lapping up earnings far beyond that.

-Within hours of recent Irish Islander Greg O'Shea appearing on the show, his Instagram followers went up by the thousands.
-That alone should promise him a few lucrative brand endorsement posts when he gets out.
+Within hours of an Islander appearing on the show, their Instagram followers will go up by the thousands.
+That alone should promise them a few lucrative brand endorsement posts when they get out.

 High profile celeb agent Matt Nicholls, who has taken many a 'Love Island' contestant under his wing after the show, told entertainment.ie that's it's all about the amount of time you can get on the show.